dpsa4fl/overview/README.md

 The following entities participate:
 1. The **clients** are interested in preserving the privacy of their data.
 They may be malicious.
-2. At least two **aggregation servers** participate, of which at least one must be honest (but can be curious).
+2. At least one of the **aggregation servers** must be honest (but can be curious).
 All other servers may be malicious.
 3. The **ML server** may be malicious.

 If the properties stated above are met by the participants, the clients' **anonymity** (no adversary can tell which client submitted which data value), **privacy** (no adversary learns anything about the clients' data values except their aggregate), and even [**differential privacy**](https://en.wikipedia.org/wiki/Differential_privacy) can be guaranteed.